caitlin/cinch-resistancegame/README.md

-# Cinch-BGG - BoardGameGeek plugin
+# Cinch-ResistanceGame - The Resistance plugin

 ## Description